ADITYAPIMPALE11127/Python-course-2025/readme.md

 This repo is made for beginners — imagine you're 5 years old and just learning Python!
 We are helping each other revise by adding weekly learnings.
-Each person contributes on their own **branch**, and the owner (Aditya) will review and merge it into the main code.
+Each person contributes on their own **branch**, and (Aditya) and others who are better at github will review and merge it into the main code.

 ---